fhur/xql/packages/docs/docs/300-security/query-permissions.md

 const result = await queryEngine.executeAndWait(query, { context });
 ```

-The query engine will traverse the query recursively and reject the query unless it meets all the ACL requirements.
+The `QueryEngine` will traverse the query recursively and reject it unless it meets all the ACL requirements.
+However, if you don't want these permissions (ACL requirements) to be checked, you can set the `dangerouslyIgnorePermissions` option when initializing the `QueryEngine`.

-## Query registration
+## What of query whitelisting (i.e. `registerQueries()`)?

-When a query is registered, it is registered along with its permissions.
+When a query is added to the whitelist using `registerQueries()`, it is registered along with its permissions.
 This means a malicious client cannot modify the ACL requirements of a query.